ZeshuiLi/ZeshuiLi.github.io/_pages/about.md

 ======
 Mobile Computing, Smart Speaker, and Signal Processing.

-Publication
+Project
 ======
-PCIAS: Precise and Contactless Measurement of Instantaneous Angular Speed Using a Smartphone
+1. PCIAS--Smart angular speed instrument based on smartphone.
+2. SmartSonar--Smart sensing based on acoustic signals emitted and recorded by a smart speaker.

 My Hobby
 ======
 1. Self balancing robot
 2. Micropython based on hardware platform such as Pyboard, ESP8266 and ESP32.
 I'm currently using PyCharm as IDE.
 3. Raspberry Pi